Download as PDF

 The Baruch MPA is fully accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
 Baruch's Marxe School of Public and International Affairs is the only nonprivate school of public affairs in New York City.

-Full-time and part-time MPA students (but not students in the NUF or Executive MPA programs) may choose to focus 9 of their 15 credits of elective course work in one of the five specializations: urban development and sustainability, nonprofit administration, public management, policy analysis and evaluation, and health care policy.
-All five specializations participate in the shared MPA core, which does not vary from specialization to specialization.
+Full-time and part-time MPA students (but not students in the NUF Executive MPA programs, or Online MPA programs) may choose to focus 9 of their 15 credits of elective course work in one of the sevenspecializations: urban development and sustainability, nonprofit administration, public management, policy analysis and evaluation, climate change, social justice, and health care policy.
+All specializations participate in the shared MPA core, which does not vary from specialization to specialization.
 Specializations must be chosen in consultation with a Marxe School of Public and International Affairs advisor.

 Selection of a specialization is not required.
 Students who choose not to take a specialization must structure their 15 elective credits in consultation with an advisor.